-Events such as these provide an opportunity for people to get to know their neighbours, friendships to be formed and diversity to be cherished.
+Community action such as these provides an opportunity for people to get to know their neighbours, friendships to be formed and diversity to be cherished.
 I would encourage all of you to do the same and reach out to those in your community who you don’t know, and to remember where unchallenged hatred can lead whilst taking steps to make our communities better for all.

 London and the South East Regional Chair of Remembering Srebrenica